Father's Day Card Messages That Don't Sound Like a Tie Commercial

 More to read

-What to write in a new baby card: 46 messages for new moms, dads, best friends, and baby showers that skip the bundle-of-joy clichés.
+What to write in a Thanksgiving card: 43 messages for family, hosts, friends, and coworkers that skip the tired give-thanks clichés.